Preservation & Environment

 Château de Fontainebleau

-The historic French palace-turned-national museum served as a residence for royalty and French aristocrats for eight centuries.
+The historic French palace-turned-national museum served as a residence for royalty and aristocrats for eight centuries.

 Learn More

-The Palace of Versailles, one of the greatest achievements in French 17th century art, served as the principal residence of French kings from Louis XIV to Louis XVI, and the French government in 1632.
-Prior to Louis XIV, the palace had been the hunting pavilion of his father, Louis XIII; for many years after Louis XIV, a succession of kings ruled from and continued to embellish the institution.
-Today, the Palace is no longer a royal residence but has instead been listed as a World Heritage site for the past 30 years.
-The 2,300-room palace welcomes a vast, international audience each year to tour its hallowed halls, experience exhibitions, and participate in events.
+One of the greatest achievements in French 17th century architecture, the Palace of Versailles served as the principal residence of French kings from Louis XIV to Louis XVI and the French government.
+Prior to Louis XIV, the palace had been the hunting pavilion of his father, Louis XIII; for many years after Louis XIV, a succession of kings ruled from the state and continued to beautify it.
+Today, the 2,300-room palace is a UNESCO World Heritage Site and welcomes nearly 10 million visitors each year to tour its hallowed halls, experience exhibitions, and participate in events.

 General Operating Support